renaissance-benchmarks/renaissance/README.md

 }
 ```

-Here, the interface org.renaissance.Policy argument describes the current state of the benchmark.
+Here, the Policy argument describes
+the current state of the benchmark.

+### Contributing

+Please see CONTRIBUTION.md for a description of the contributing process.